 OnlineCheckWriter.com Strengthens Fraud Detection

-TYLER, TEXAS, UNITED STATES, December 8, 2022 /EINPresswire.com/ -- OnlineCheckWriter.com, a leading B2B payments company, announced today its enhanced security measures to fight the widely prevalent fraud attempts targeting payment companies and users.
+/EIN News/ -- TYLER, Texas, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- OnlineCheckWriter.com, a leading B2B payments company, announced today its enhanced security measures to fight the widely prevalent fraud attempts targeting payment companies and users.

 As a payment service provider receiving hundreds of new-user registrations daily, OnlineCheckWriter.com has instituted multi-level screening before approving every new account application.
 As part of the heightened security focus, the Texas-based payments company partnered with Sift Fraud Management to verify the quality of all new registrations before admitting to its platform.
 The new integration will allow OnlineCheckWriter.com to add another layer of security, thereby proactively protecting user accounts and data to secure every transaction.